zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 MATIC tokens

-## How do I deposit to Matic Wallet and also withdraw?
+## How do I deposit to Polygon Wallet and also withdraw?

 These blogs and videos are a perfect guide to start with depositing and withdrawing: [https://docs.matic.network/docs/develop/wallets/matic-web-wallet/web-wallet-v2-guide/#depositing-funds-from-ethereum-to-matic](https://docs.matic.network/docs/develop/wallets/matic-web-wallet/web-wallet-v2-guide/#depositing-funds-from-ethereum-to-matic)[https://www.youtube.com/playlist?list=PLslsfan1R_z0Epvnqsj29V1LBAh99dzu9](https://www.youtube.com/playlist?list=PLslsfan1R_z0Epvnqsj29V1LBAh99dzu9)

 ## How to switch to Polygon mainnet in Metamask?

-Assuming that you have already added the network and custom RPC for Matic mainnet in your Metamask wallet here is how you can switch:
+Assuming that you have already added the network and custom RPC for Polygon mainnet in your Metamask wallet here is how you can switch:

 1. Open your Metamask wallet and click on the network dropdown to expand as shown in figure: